nwoch/CS2/programming/day13/README.txt

-IEdge.java         - An interface for edges used by IGraph instances Edge.java          - A class for an edge in a graph IGraphReader.java  - An interface for reading in graph files DiGraphReader.java - This file isn't included, please include your day11 implementation ISearcher.java     - An interface for classes that provide graph searches. graphfile.cs2      - A simple graph file for a basic test DepthFirstSearcher.java - A class for searching graphs by depth first
+IEdge.java         - An interface for edges used by IGraph instances Edge.java          - A class for an edge in a graph IGraphReader.java  - An interface for reading in graph files DiGraphReader.java - A class that is capable of reading in a graph file from disk ISearcher.java     - An interface for classes that provide graph searches. graphfile.cs2      - A simple graph file for a basic test DepthFirstSearcher.java - A class for searching graphs by depth first